michaelwolf-kpmg/devops-in-a-box/README.md

 docker-compose push
 ```

-Once the images have been built and pushed to the repos, you can deploy using one of the helper services in [deploy](./deploy):
+Once the images have been built and pushed to the repos, you can deploy using one of the helper services in [deploy](./deploy).
+Make
+sure that [.env](./.env) is updated for the target environment, this is used to build the default configuration files for kubernetes.

 ```
 cd deploy